 The app takes full advantage of core Mac technologies including Grand Central Dispatch, Core Graphics and OpenGL hardware acceleration to offer live 60fps panning and zooming, live gradients, transforms, effects and adjustments.

-Affinity Designer has been optimised for regular and retina screens (including the new 27-inch 5k retina iMac), and offers separated/docked UI options, as well as full screen support.
+Affinity Designer has been optimised for regular and retina screens, and offers separated/docked UI options, as well as full screen support.

 Google Web Designer

 Google’s free banner ad-design tool can output directly to the company’s money-spinning ad service DFP, where better-designed and less-buggy ads means more ad dollars.

 With an integrated visual and code interface it allows designers to create interactive HTML5 ads and other HTML5 content, offering design tools such as a Text tool that integrates with Google Web Fonts, a Shapes tool, a Pen tool, and 3D tools, as well as the ability to animate objects and events on a timeline.

 GWD provides a library of components that lets you add image galleries, videos, maps and other kinds of functions to web sites and advertisements, as well as to automatically include tracking code events for DoubleClick and AdMob.